Wangtao-Bao/MPCNet/README.md

 | NUDT-SIRST    | 93.33  |  99.15 | 1.68  | 96.55 |

 *This code is highly borrowed from [SCTransNet](https://github.com/xdFai/SCTransNet).
-Thanks to shuai Yuan.
+Thanks to Shuai Yuan.

 *The overall repository style is highly borrowed from [DNANet](https://github.com/YeRen123455/Infrared-Small-Target-Detection).
 Thanks to Boyang Li.